UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 ### Finally merge your pull request

-Let's assume you've _finally_ gotten all the checks to pass, you're up to date with `main`, and you've gotten a positive pull request.
-Now the green "Merge Pull Request" should enabled, so push that button!
-Make any updates you want, and then click "Confirm merge".
+Let's assume you've _finally_ gotten all the checks to pass, you're up to date with `main`, and you've gotten the necessary code review approvals.
+Click the "Merge when ready" button to tell GitHub that you think everything is good, and you're ready to merge this code in.
+You'll then be asked to "Confirm merge when ready".

+If there's something still blocking the merge (a test is failing, or you're still missing an approval), then GitHub will hold your pull request until everything is OK.
+Once that happens, though, your pull request will be added to the _merge queue_, which is a series of "good to go" pull requests waiting to be merged into `main`.
+This process can take a few minutes because GitHub re-runs all the checks just to make sure things are good, and if there are several other pull requests ahead of you in the queue it could be a bit.
+While you're waiting, do your colleagues a favor and go review some other pull requests.

-At this point your pull request should be merged in and your changes should now be visible in `main` – your work is officially part of the project!
-You'll be given the option to "Delete branch", which will delete your work branch.
+Eventually, hopefully, your pull request will get be merged in and your changes should now be visible in `main` – your work is officially part of the project!
+If you go back to your pull request page, you'll be given the option to "Delete branch", which will delete your work branch.
-Since the changes on that branch are now all merged into `main` it should be safe to delete that branch, but you can leave it there if you prefer and remove it in some "branch housekeeping" session you run later.
+Since the changes on that branch are now all merged into `main` it should be safe to delete that branch.
+You can, however, leave it there if you prefer and remove it in some "branch housekeeping" session you run later.

 ## Huzzah!
 We're done! :-)